ABOUT

 The Guardian

 Giulia has received numerous prizes, including top first prizes at the 28th J.S.
-Bach Italian National Competition, the 15th International Maria Giubilei Piano Competition, prizes at the International Competition Prémio Internacional de Piano Figueira da Foz (Coimbra), 32nd Concours Européen de Musique de Chambre organized by FNAPEC (Paris), Massarosa International Piano Competition, Third Prize and Audience Prize at the James Mottram International Piano Competition, Second prize and Classical Sonata Special Award at the Verona International Piano Competition in 2022.
-She won the Concerto Competition, the Piano Duo Prize and was awarded the prestigious Gold Medal at Royal Northern College of Music (UK).
-Giulia was also one of the pianists chosen to participate in the highly selective first round of the Leeds International Piano Competition in April 2021.
+Bach Italian National Competition, the 15th International Maria Giubilei Piano Competition, prizes at the International Competition Prémio Internacional de Piano Figueira da Foz (Coimbra), 32nd Concours Européen de Musique de Chambre organized by FNAPEC (Paris), Massarosa International Piano Competition, Third Prize and Audience Prize at the James Mottram International Piano Competition, Second prize and Classical Sonata Special Award at the Verona International Piano Competition.
+She won the Concerto Competition, the Piano Duo Prize and was awarded the prestigious Gold Medal at Royal Northern College of Music (UK), its most prestigious award for instrumental performance.

 Born on the outskirts of Florence, Italy, Giulia began her piano studies at the age of 5.
 She completed her undergraduate and graduate degrees with highest honors and special mention in piano performance, studying with Giovanna Prestia at Cherubini Conservatory Florence, Italy, whilst also studying at Imola International Piano Academy with Jin Ju since 2012, where she completed her artist diploma in 2019.
-Giulia continued her studies while supported by the Helen Mackaness Trust for the Advanced Postgraduate Diploma degree in Piano at Royal Northern College of Music with Graham Scott and Dina Parakhina, graduating with distinction; Giulia was then accepted into the highly selective International Artist program.
-Additionally, she earned a Klavierkammermusik postgraduate diploma at the Universität für Musik und darstellende Kunst Wien, studying with J. Meissl, P. Schuhmayer (Artis Quartet), and S. Mendl (Wiener Klavier Trio).
+Giulia continued her studies while supported by the Helen Mackaness Trust for the Advanced Postgraduate Diploma in Piano Performance at Royal Northern College of Music with Graham Scott and Dina Parakhina, graduating with distinction; Giulia was then accepted into the highly selective International Artist Diploma at the RNCM.

 The sound of the sea, the curve of a horizon, wind in leaves, the cry of a bird leave manifold impression in us.
 And suddenly, without our wishing it at all, one of these memories spills from us and finds expression in musical language...I want to sing my interior landscape with the simple artlessness of a child.